Graduate Gender Programme

 Read more

-Eva Midden is Assistant Professor in Gender Studies, at the Media and Culture Studies Department, at Utrecht University.
+Eva Midden is Associate Professor in Gender Studies, at the Media and Culture Studies Department of Utrecht University.
 She has a master’s degree in Political Science from the University of Leiden (Netherlands) and a PhD in Philosophy (University of Central Lancashire, United Kingdom).
-Midden’s current research focuses on gender, religion and national identity in the context of conversion to Islam.
-Her general research interests include feminists theory, postcolonial theory, intersectionality, (post)secular(ism), whiteness and media analysis.
+Midden’s current research focuses on gender, love and (non-)monogamy.
+She is working on a book about women and (in)fidelity.
+Her general research interests include feminist theory, intersectionality, (post)secular(ism), nationalism, whiteness and media analysis.

 Read More